Tina Lagostena Bassi

-Augusta Lagostena Bassi (named Tina) (2 March 1926 – 4 March 2008) was an Italian lawyer, an Italian deputy for the Forza Italia party, a media personality and a writer.
+Augusta Lagostena "Tina" Bassi (2 March 1926 – 4 March 2008) was an Italian lawyer, an Italian deputy for the Forza Italia party, a media personality and a writer.

 Professional career

 She earned a law degree and taught as an assistant professor at Genoa University and then as professor of navigation law at Parma University.
-She worked in Italian Justice Department at Reform Office from 1973 - 1975 as a consultant and continued her career as a lawyer.
-She was particularly famous as for her work on cases involving women's rights.
+She worked in the Italian Justice Department at the Reform Office from 1973 - 1975 as a consultant and continued her career as a lawyer.
+She was particularly famous for her work on cases involving women's rights.
 In 1983, she was the Italian delegate at the World Conference for Peace in Prague.
 She was also one of the founders of "Telefono Rosa" (in English "Pink Telephone"), an association that assists female victims of brutality.